cosmos/cosmos-sdk/docs/spec/light/specification.md

 # Specifications

 This specification describes how to implement the LCD.
 LCD supports modular APIs.
-Currently, only ICS1 (Key API),ICS20 (Token API) and ICS21 (Staking API) are supported.
-Later, if necessary, more APIs can be imported.
+Currently, only ICS0 (TendermintAPI), ICS1 (Key API) and ICS20 (Token API) are supported.
+Later, if necessary, more APIs can be included.

 ## Build and Verify Proof of ABCI States